isomerpages/moe-xinminsec/_our-curriculum/Signature Programmes/XinminCares.md

 meaningful way.</p>
 <p><strong>Our Students’ XinminCares Projects</strong> XinminCares provides
 opportunities for students to play a part to make their greater community a more inclusive and caring place for everyone.
-At the Secondary One level, our students get the chance to interact and befriend elderly residents in Thye Hwa Kwan Nursing Home.
-At the Secondary Two level, students are given opportunities to plan their own advocacy projects according to the needs of our partners, Fei Yue Community Services, the National Kidney Foundation (NKF), and Migrant Workers’ Centre (MWC).</p>
+During the XinminCares Fair, students will first understand the needs of the beneficiaries before they decide as a class the community they wish to support.
+Some beneficiaries include Singapore Cancer Society, Thye Hwa Kuan Nursing Home and Migrant Worker’s Centre (MWC).</p>
 <p><strong>Captions:</strong>
 <br><strong>1+2</strong> (feel free to choose)– Our Sec 1 students underwent
 an ageing simulation to make sense of some difficulties the elderly may